jclark-14/rc0724-code-solutions/fetch-in-react/fetch-in-react-quiz-notes.md

 - How do you use `useEffect` to load component data every time the data key changes?

-- you list the data key in the dependency array
+- you list that data state in the dependency array

 - In a large-scale production app, what are some better alternatives for loading and managing backend data?

-- using a third-party data management library like React Query or Vercel
+- React Query and Vercel SWR

 ## Notes